p4535992/dss-extended/README.md

 # dss-extended

+This repository is just for test only .

-A repository for extend the functionality of the sd-dss framework before try
+A repository for save my sources fpr try to extend the functionality of the sd-dss framework before try  to make amerge